 - Place a large stock pot of water (enough to accommodate pasta) and about 2 tablespoons of kosher salt and bring to a boil.

-- Meanwhile, add the olive oil to a large saute pan over medium high heat.
-When ripples form, add the garlic and red pepper (if using) and stir to spread across pan.
-Cook for about 30 seconds or when fragrant.
+- Meanwhile, add the olive oil to a large skillet over medium high heat.
+Add the garlic and red pepper (if using) and stir to spread across pan.
+Cook for about 30 seconds or when it becomes fragrant.

 - Add the cherry tomatoes, basil, pepper (if not using red pepper), and salt.
 Stir, then lower heat to medium-low.
 Continue to cook until the tomatoes release their juices and sauce thickens - about 8 minutes.